-A firm authorised under Part 4A of the Financial Services and Markets Act 2000 (FSMA) has a single Part 4A permission granted by the PRA or the Financial Conduct Authority (FCA).
+A firm authorised under Part 4A of the Financial Services and Markets Act 2000 (FSMA) has a single Part 4A permission granted by us or the Financial Conduct Authority (FCA).
 This permission includes a description of the activities the firm may carry on (including any limitations), the specified investments involved, and, if relevant, any requirements.
 A firm is prohibited from carrying on a regulated activity in the UK (or purporting to do so) otherwise than in accordance with its permission.

 If a firm decides to do any of the following, it should review its Part 4A permission and decide whether it needs to vary it:

 - extend a business line into a new product or to a new class of people.

 All regulated activities are defined in the Regulated Activities Order.